 When the proof of work is solved, the result is broadcast and shared with all the other nodes to update their ledger.
 If other nodes accept the hashed block as valid, then the block gets added to the Ethereum main blockchain, and as a result, the miner receives a reward, which as of today stands at three ethers.
-Plus the miner gets the transaction fees that have been generated for verifying the block.
-All the transactions that are aggregated in the block—the cumulative transaction fees associated with all the transactions are also given as a reward to the miner.
+Plus, the miner gets the transaction fees that have been generated for verifying the block.
+All the transactions that are aggregated in the block—the cumulative transaction fees associated with all the transactions are also rewarded to the miner.

 c) Proof of Stake

 Just like we need fuel to run a car, we need gas to run applications on the Ethereum network.
-To perform any transaction within the Ethereum network, a user has to make a payment—shell out ethers—to get a transaction done, and the intermediary monetary value is called gas.
+To perform any transaction within the Ethereum network, a user must make a payment, in this case paying out ethers, to get a transaction done, and the intermediary monetary value is called gas.
 On the Ethereum network, gas is a unit that measures the computational power required to run a smart contract or a transaction.
-So if you have to do a transaction that updates the blockchain, you would have to shell outgas, and that gas costs ethers.
+So, if you must do a transaction that updates the blockchain, you would have to shell out gas, and that gas costs ethers.

 In Ethereum, the transaction fees are calculated using a formula (see screenshot below).
 For every transaction, there is gas and its correlated gas price.
-The amount of gas required to execute a transaction multiplied by the gas price equals the transaction fees.
+The transaction fees equal the amount of gas required to execute a transaction multiplied by the gas price.
 “Gas limit” refers to the amount of gas used for the computation and the amount of ether a user is required to pay for the gas.

-To understand the gas limit and the gas price, let’s consider an example using a car.
-Suppose your vehicle has a mileage of 10 kilometers per liter and the amount of petrol is $1 per liter.
-Then driving a car for 50 kilometers would cost you five liters of petrol, which is worth $5.
+To understand the gas limit and price, let’s consider an example using a car.
+Suppose your vehicle has a mileage of 10 kilometers per liter and petrol costs $1 per liter.
+Under these parameters, driving a car for 50 kilometers would cost you five liters of petrol, which is worth $5.
 Similarly, to perform an operation or to run code on Ethereum, you need to obtain a certain amount of gas, like petrol, and the gas has a per-unit price, called gas price.